Updated June 21, 2023

-The percentage rate of a real estate agent commission is determined based on the location of the property sale and the real agents.
-These commission rates are negotiable and primarily fall in the range of 5% to 6% of the selling price.
-Some of the real estate agents may even charge flat fees for their services, but that is very rare.
-Nevertheless, it is divided among the seller’s and buyer’s agents and brokers once the payment is received.
+The percentage rate of a real estate agent’s commission is determined based on the location of the property sale and the real agents.
+These commission rates are negotiable and primarily fall from 5% to 6% of the selling price.
+Some real estate agents may even charge flat fees for their services, which is rare.
+Nevertheless, once the payment is received, it is divided among the seller’s and buyer’s agents and brokers.

-In the US, the percentage rate of commission varies from one state to another.
-Overall, the national average real estate commission in 2021 was 5.5 %, as shown below.
+In the US, the commission percentage rate varies from state to state.
+The national average real estate commission in 2021 was 5.5 %, as shown below.
 However, the commission was marginally below 5% in states like California and New Hampshire because of its typically expensive property prices.

 |District of Columbia||5.25%|

 Traditionally, consumer advocates allege and criticize real estate commissions as confusing and too high.
 The real estate commission is a huge cost in any sales transaction, doing many wonders why it is so expensive and whether paying such high fees makes sense.
 Many believe that the methods used for charging these commissions are anti-competitive.
 These real estate commissions are coming under increasing legal pressure in many places.

 Who pays Real Estate Commission?

 Although the sellers are responsible for paying the entire real estate commissions, the sellers very often include the commissions in the final selling price.
 It means that eventually, the buyers indirectly become responsible for paying the commissions.
 Besides, the buyers also incur closing costs, appraisal expenses, and other fees related to the sales transactions.

 Some of the key takeaways of the article are:

 - Real estate commission refers to the fees paid out of the selling price to the real estate agents and brokers in exchange for their services of facilitating the property sales transaction.